alexjanabi/eks-workshop-v2/website/docs/observability/container-insights/index.md

 $ prepare-environment observability/container-insights
 ```

-This will make the following changes to your lab environment:
+This will make the following changes to your lab environments:

 - Install the OpenTelemetry operator
 - Create an IAM role for the ADOT collector to access CloudWatch